V4Fire/Client/src/core/component/decorators/hook/README.md

    ```

 2. You can use the `@hook` decorator, which accepts a hook name or a list of names.
+   This way is preferred because it allows you to write more flexible code.
+   Note that the non-standard `beforeRuntime` and `beforeDataCreate` hooks can only be used through a decorator.

    ```typescript
    import iBlock, { component, field, hook } from 'super/i-block/i-block';